The Best of Celine Dion

-The Best of Celine Dion is the third French-language compilation album by Canadian singer Celine Dion, released by Carrere Records in selected European countries on 2 May 1988, preceded by the Eurovision-winning song, "Ne partez pas sans moi".
-In Germany, the album was issued with a different cover and was titled Vivre.
+The Best of Celine Dion is a French-language compilation album by Canadian singer Celine Dion, released on 2 May 1988 by Carrere Records and Mega Records in selected European markets.
+Issued shortly after Dion's victory at the Eurovision Song Contest, it was her third album released in France and her first to appear in non‑Francophone Europe.
+In Germany, the album was retitled Vivre and issued with alternate artwork.

-Background
+Background and release

-On 30 April 1988, Dion won the Eurovision Song Contest in Dublin, Ireland.
-She represented Switzerland with the song "Ne partez pas sans moi".
-After this success, the single was released in selected European countries in early May 1988 and Dion promoted it in mid-May in Switzerland, France, Denmark, Germany, Finland and Italy.
-The single entered the European charts reaching number one in Belgium, number eleven in Switzerland, number thirty-six in France and number forty-two in the Netherlands.
-Then Carrere Records / Mega Records issued a compilation of Dion's songs, including "Ne partez pas sans moi".
-The album titled The Best of Celine Dion was released in Switzerland, France, Belgium, Netherlands and Luxembourg on 2 May 1988.
-In Germany it was re-titled to Vivre and issued with a different cover but the same track listing.
+On 30 April 1988, Dion won the Eurovision Song Contest 1988 in Dublin, representing Switzerland with the song "Ne partez pas sans moi".
+Following her victory, the single was released across Europe in early May 1988, and Dion promoted it in Switzerland, France, Denmark, Germany, Finland, and Italy.
+The song reached number one in Belgium, number 11 in Switzerland, number 36 in France, and number 42 in the Netherlands.

+In response to this success, Carrere Records and Mega Records issued a compilation album including "Ne partez pas sans moi" alongside selections from Dion's earlier French‑language recordings.
+The Best of Celine Dion was released on 2 May 1988 in Switzerland, France, Belgium, the Netherlands, and Luxembourg.
+In Germany, the album was released under the title Vivre with the same track listing but different artwork.

 Content

-The Best of Celine Dion starts with the 1988 Eurovision-winning song, "Ne partez pas sans moi".
-The other songs were previously released in France on Du soleil au cœur (1983) and Les oiseaux du bonheur (1984) or on the singles only: "C'est pour vivre" (1985), "Billy" (1986), "Je ne veux pas" (1987) and "La religieuse" (1988).
-Aside from "Ne partez pas sans moi", the album also contains another hit-song, "D'amour ou d'amitié" which reached top ten in France in 1983 and was certified Gold by the SNEP for selling over 700,000 copies.
-All older songs (1982–1986) were produced by Eddy Marnay and Rudi Pascal.
-The newer tracks (1987–1988) were produced by Romano Musumarra, Didier Barbelivien, Urs Peter Keller and Atilla Şereftuğ.
+The compilation opens with Dion's Eurovision‑winning entry, "Ne partez pas sans moi".
+The remaining tracks were previously issued in France on Du soleil au cœur (1983) and Les oiseaux du bonheur (1984), or as standalone singles: "C'est pour vivre" (1985), "Billy" (1986), "Je ne veux pas" (1987), and "La religieuse" (1988).

+Alongside "Ne partez pas sans moi", the album includes another successful single, "D'amour ou d'amitié", which reached the French top‑10 in 1983 and was certified gold by the SNEP for sales exceeding 700,000 copies.
+Tracks recorded between 1982 and 1986 were produced by Eddy Marnay and Rudi Pascal, while later recordings (1987–1988) were produced by Romano Musumarra, Didier Barbelivien, Urs Peter Keller, and Atilla Şereftuğ.